Fallenbagel/jellyseerr/README.md

 <!-- prettier-ignore-end -->

 ## Buy me a Coffee!
-If you like this, please help me buy me a coffee as it would help me out a lot!
+If you like jellyseerr and want to help maintain it, please buy me a coffee as it would help me out a lot!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fallen.bagel)